itschaindev/itschaindev.github.io/aboutme.md

 Living with a constant existential crisis can be difficult, but intriguing enough for a constant un-learn, re-learn cycle.

-I hate the idea of _Societal Structures_, but I haven't escaped it, yet!
+I dislike the idea of _Societal Structures_, but I haven't escaped it, yet!

-I do not belive in any religion or God, but open to existence of [Type 2 or 3 civilization](https://en.wikipedia.org/wiki/Kardashev_scale).
+I am open to the possibility of existence of [Type 2 or 3 civilization](https://en.wikipedia.org/wiki/Kardashev_scale) or that we are in a simulation.

 Gap between polar opposites (good/bad, left/right, right/wrong, you get the drift...) are seeming to cease gradually, but I value human emotions and logical reasoning.